|Guide||♦||20 Triplogs||0 Topics|

-Eventually the canyon starts to narrow - the next 3 miles are the tightest section, with some scrambling and working around boulders and fallen trees.
-Somewhere around the 2.5 mile point is the most significant obstacle on the hike, a section of smooth rock sloping down to a 5 - 6 foot downclimb into a waist deep pool.
-Easy to negotiate going downstream, it would be a bit more difficult if returning upstream, although we were able to use a log in the slot to make it easier.
+Eventually, the canyon starts to narrow - the next 3 miles are the tightest section, with some scrambling and working around boulders and fallen trees.
+Somewhere around the 2.5-mile point is the most significant obstacle on the hike, a division of smooth rock sloping down to a 5 - 6 foot downclimb into a waist-deep pool.
+Easy to negotiate to go downstream, it would be a bit more complicated if returning upstream, although we were able to use a log in the slot to make it easier.

-At about the 4 mile mark, the creek turns sharply left as it joins another side canyon coming in from the northeast.
-The next mile or so downstream is open and easy walking through grassy meadows and forest to the junction with Tom's Creek coming in from the southwest.
-Go right (downstream) at the junction of the two creeks for roughly 3 miles of moderate hiking and pleasant wading to the junction with Willow Valley and the true start of West Clear Creek.
+At about the 4-mile mark, the creek turns sharply left as it joins another side canyon coming in from the northeast.
+The next mile or so downstream is open and relaxed, walking through grassy meadows and forest to the junction with Tom's Creek coming in from the southwest.
+Go right (downstream) at the intersection of the two creeks for roughly 3 miles of moderate hiking and pleasant wading to the junction with Willow Valley and the true start of West Clear Creek.

 From here, you can return upstream 8 miles to the start.
 Better is to continue down WCC several hundred yards to where the Maxwell Trail will take you steeply back up to the rim on the north side of WCC canyon.
 There you can meet a shuttle vehicle to take you back around to the start via 9 miles of dirt on Forest roads 81E and 81 north to Lake Mary Road and then south 13 miles on pavement back to Milepost 285 on Hwy 87.